JoramKeijser/JoramKeijser.github.io/_posts/2022-04-02-mutations.md

 </p>
 <span class="caption" STYLE="font-size:85%"> (a) Mutation rates (estimated using the synonymous diversity across different strains) vary along the E. coli genome.
 Red bars indicate 95% confidence interval under a uniform mutation rate. (b) Genes with lower mutation rates are more often essential From [Martincorena et al.](https://doi.org/10.1038/nature10995). </span>

 This finding made a splash in the world of evolutionary biology, but soon researchers started to point to several potential problems.
-One problem was theoretical: mutations to individual genes occur so rarely that the advantage of an even lower and gene-specific mutation rate is too small to evolve, especially since mutations to individual genes typically only have a modest fitness effect.
-Other challenges were empirical in nature.
+One problem was theoretical: mutations to individual genes occur so rarely that the advantage of an even lower and gene-specific mutation rate is too small to evolve, especially since mutations to individual genes typically only have a modest fitness effect (see [Chen & Zhang](https://doi.org/10.1093/molbev/mst060), more on this later).
+Other challenges were empirical in nature (see, e.g. [Maddamsetti et al.](https://doi.org/10.1093/molbev/msv161)).
 For example, Martincorena et al. suggested but did not provide evidence for the mechanism underlying non-random mutations.
 Finally, they aimed to eliminate the effect of selection by analysing only synonymous genetic diversity, but might have failed to account for all fitness effects.

 Definitive evidence for biased mutations therefore required a stronger, experimental rather than statistical, control for selection.